mattcoding4days/cmake-starter/README.md

 ## About

-> A lightweight Cmake project meant for a binary application (not a shared library), tests with catch2 are
+> A lightweight Cmake project that contains a shared library found in the `core` directory
-> configured, CPM is the package manager of choice, docopt and fmtlib are installed and linked as libraries
+> and a binary application meant to consume the shared library found in the `app` directory

 ## Docker